liaoyd16/cocktail_lk/README.md

 ---

+> Note: see new address at repo: cocktail_allconv

 #### Project description

 This project is code directory for our work on cocktail party problem.
 The project trains and tests an auto-encoder model that is able to separate one spectrogram component from a 'cocktail party' mixture (this is called cocktail party effect).
 Structurally, the model contains a ResNet-based autoencoder, with multi-layered attention signal projecting on it.